Documenting the Ethnohistory and Ethnoarchaeology of Reindeer in the Alaska Peninsula

 Project Collaborators and Participants

-The DEER study is a five-year collaborative project between the Katmai Historic Preservation Coordinator Dale Vinson and members of the UAF anthropology department, including: PI Patrick Plattet, postdoctoral researcher Amber Lincoln, and graduate student Gerad Smith.
-The histories and identities of eight Alaska Peninsula communities have been shaped by reindeer herding and Inupiat immigration, including: Igiugig, Kokhanok, Levelock, King Salmon, Egegik, Pilot Point, Ugashik, and Port Heiden.
-Project researchers have begun to develop working relationships with these communities and visits to these communities are planned for the coming months.
+With funding from NPS Cooperative Ecosystem Studies Units (CESU), the DEER study is a five-year collaborative project between the Katmai Historic Preservation Coordinator Dale Vinson and members of the UAF anthropology department, including: PI Patrick Plattet, postdoctoral researcher Amber Lincoln.
+The histories and identities of Alaska Peninsula communities have been shaped by reindeer herding and Inupiat immigration.
+Project researchers are working with these communities, including: Igiugig, Kokhanok, Levelock, Naknek, South Naknek, King Salmon, Pilot Point, Ugashik, and Port Heiden.
+Our research relies on exchanging information with communities and individuals in order to answer questions raised both locally and by the scientific community.

 Various sets of data will help understand the correlation between human population movements and modes of herding mobility across the Alaska Peninsula with emphasis on Aniakchak National Monument & Preserve (ANIA) and Katmai National Park & Preserve (KATM).
 We will review archival sources, document place-names and landscape features using GPS/GIS surveys, and elicit memories and stories from residents of the Alaska Peninsula.
 As the research builds, we will be expanding this website.
 Please return for updates.